Wife 'flew to India on husband's passport'

 A relative of Geeta Modha said she "accidentally" picked up her partner Dilip's passport when she set off on a business trip to India on 23 April.

-The family member said the "shocking" error was not spotted at check-in or on boarding the Emirates flight and she only realised at Delhi airport.
+The family member said the "shocking" error was not spotted at check-in or on boarding the Emirates flight and Mrs Modha only realised at Delhi airport.

 Emirates apologised saying its "usual high standards were not followed".